python/cpython/Doc/library/stdtypes.rst

       b = a.replace(b"a", b"f")

-The bytes and buffer types have an additional class method:
+The bytes and bytearray types have an additional class method:

 .. method:: bytes.fromhex(string)